jackwasey/icd/README.md

 Introduction
 ------------

-Calculate comorbidities, Charlson scores, perform fast and accurate validation, conversion, manipulation, filtering and comparison of ICD-9 and ICD-10 codes.
+Calculate comorbidities, Charlson and van Walraven scores, perform fast and accurate validation, conversion, manipulation, filtering and comparison of ICD-9 and ICD-10 codes.
 This package enables a work flow from raw lists of ICD codes in hospital databases to comorbidities.
 ICD-9 and ICD-10 comorbidity mappings from Quan (Deyo and Elixhauser versions), Elixhauser and AHRQ included.
 Common ambiguities and code formats are handled.

 Relevance
 ---------